-"Method Two" refers to the method of ideal coils.
-NMAG is the number of ideal circular current loops, centered on the axis and lying in planes perpendicular to the axis.
-NMAG may have any positive integer value, but practical field shapes can usually be represented by no more than 11 coils, which is the array size.
+NMAG is the number of ideal circular loops, centered on the axis and lying in planes perpendicular to the axis.
+NMAG may have any positive integer value, but practical field shapes can usually be represented by only 10-20 coils.
+The array limit is 101 coils.
 Each coil is described by three parameters:

+CR(I) = radius of coil (mesh units)

+CZ(I) = axial position of coil

+CM(I) = ampere-turns

-CR(I) = radius of coil (mesh units); CZ(I) = axial position of coil; CM(I) = ampere-turns; where I = 1 to NMAG
+where I = 1 to NMAG

 The index is not related to the strength or position of the coils.
-Some methods of obtaining CR and CM values that will fit a desired field are discussed in Ref.
-7.
+Some methods of obtaining CR and CM values that will fit a desired field are discussed by Vaughn.
+At SLAC, a favorite way of putting the output from POISSON into EGUN or the PIC code MASK is to fit the axial field found by POISSON, by a least squares routine, to the strengths of a set of coils.